Best Milk Frother of 2020

 Of the heating models, the Capresso Froth Pro produced the highest quality texture.
 While not quite fine enough to pour art, the Capresso still made texture that held up well over time, with a luxurious and creamy mouthfeel.
 We found that the Nespresso frother also did an excellent job.
 The Nespresso nails it for dry cappuccinos, with slightly fluffier milk than the Capresso

 One of the best uses we found for handheld frothers was mixing.
 Stubborn powdered creamers and superfood mixes were no match for a quick spin from any of the handheld models.
-Clearly taking the prize in this metric are the PowerLix and Elementi.
+The two models that performed best for this metric are the PowerLix and Elementi.
 The same power that can make these two a little more difficult to use enables them to absolutely pulverize almost anything you want mixed into your beverage within seconds.
 We even used these to whip up single portions of whipped cream and silky smooth dalgona coffees without a single arm cramp.

 Froth and heat models also did a great job of mixing our favorite clumpy things into various types of milk.
 We did find that because the mixing action of these models isn't quite as aggressive, they struggled to incorporate powders into cold milk.
 That being said, the Breville Milk Cafe came darn close and was able to mix an entire packet of hot cocoa mix into cold milk on its cold froth setting with almost no clumps left over.
 Plunger models were the least effective for mixing, and we would not recommend them to someone who wants mixing abilities from their frother as well.